 - maybe->generation maybeprocedure

 - either->generation eitherprocedure

 If maybe/either is a Just/Right, then its payload is returned.
-It is an error if the Just/Right does not have exactly one value.
+If the Just/Right does not have exactly one value, then a condition of kind (exn type payload) is raised.
 If maybe/either is Nothing / a Left, then an end-of-file object is returned.

 - generation->maybe objprocedure

 If obj is an end-of-file object, return Nothing / a Left of fail-objs.
 Otherwise, return obj wrapped in a Just/Right.

 ☞ The following procedures interface between the Maybe and Either protocols and the values protocol, which returns one or more values to represent success and zero values to represent failure.

 If maybe/either is a Just/Right, returns the values of its payload; otherwise returns no values.

 These procedures invoke producer with no arguments.
 If no values are returned, Nothing / Left of fail-objs is returned.
 Otherwise the values are wrapped in a Just/Right and returned.

 ☞ The following procedures interface between the Maybe protocol and the two-values protocol, which returns #f and #f to represent failure and a single value and #t to represent success.
 (This protocol is more often used in Common Lisp, where additional values are automatically discarded if the continuation expects only one.)